chicagopython/chipy.org/k8s/README.md

 and can be used by the pod autoscaler.

 Add repo for metrics-server.
-This does not actually install the metrics server, make makes it available for installing via Helm.
+This does not actually install the metrics server, but makes it available for installing via Helm.

 ```bash
 helm repo add metrics-server https://kubernetes-sigs.github.io/metrics-server/